 By the way, I have yet to find any edible Chinese food in the New Paltz area.

 215 Main Street, New Paltz, NY – (845) 255-8811

 Gomen Kudasi is my family’s favorite Japanese restaurant.
-They recently closed and reopened in a new location in the Rite Aid Plaza, in the same shopping center as the Inner Wall Climbing Gym.
+They are located in the Rite Aid Plaza, in the same shopping center as the Inner Wall Climbing Gym.
 They have a very active presence in the community.
 They host many community cultural events such as the Bon-Ordori Music & Dance Festival, classes on activities such as Japanese flower arranging or Japanese cooking, and prominently display works by local artists on their walls.
 Weekends they usually have local musicians performing to accompany your dinner.
 According to my daughter, who has been to Japan, this restaurant is authentic.
 Their food is prepared like the food she ate in Japan, which differs from the usual Japanese-American restaurants.
 Also they use fresh, local and organic ingredients as much as possible.
 They don’t yet have a sushi bar set up, but that’s fine with me, I don’t eat sushi.
 It’s primarily a noodle shop with excellent noodle soups.
 The owner, Youko, is a wonderful warm and friendly person and will make sure you are happy with your meal there.
-The service sometimes has hiccups but every time we had a problem, Youko more than made up for it.
-Prices aren’t cheap either.
-But we love to support local business who are authentic, honest and support the community and the food is delicious as well.
+We love to support local business who are authentic, honest and support the community and the food is delicious as well.
 She’s also hired both of my daughters.
 Despite working there, when I offer to take them out to dinner at any restaurant, they always choose Gomen Kudasai.

 18 Church St, New Paltz, NY – (845)256-0621

 Located off a side street from the main section of New Paltz is a little corner Japanese restaurant.
 Food here is good, my family rates it the #2 Japanese restaurant.
 My husband likes their sushi.
 My daughter, who speaks Japanese, said it isn’t run by Japanese people.